MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/accelerator-class.md

 ```

 ##  <a name="default_view"></a>  accelerator::default_view Data Member
- Gets the default accelerator view that is associated with the [accelerator](accelerator-class.md).
+ Gets the default accelerator view that is associated with the `accelerator`.

 ```
 __declspec(property(get= get_default_view)) accelerator_view default_view;
 ```

 ##  <a name="description"></a>  accelerator::description Data Member
- Gets a short description of the [accelerator](accelerator-class.md) device.
+ Gets a short description of the `accelerator` device.

 ```
 __declspec(property(get= get_description)) std::wstring description;